pkic/pkimm/categories/certificate-management/_index.md

 #### Guidance

-Certificate inventory consists of all known certificates and provides an overview of known certifiates in the organization.
+Certificate inventory consists of all known certificates and provides an overview of known certificates in the organization.
 Certificates in inventory are subject to certificate lifecycle management.
 The certificate inventory is important for the organization because:
 - it provides immediate access to the current status of certificates
 - provides possibility to react on certificate-related events (compromise, change, expiration, etc.)
 - understand impact of lifecycle changes